jpt13653903/ALCHA/Wiki/MarkDown/Declarations.md

     :::C++
     enum STATE {Idle, Writing, Done, Others}
     pin'STATE PinState; // Pin enumeration
-    sig'STATE SigState; // Signal enumeration
+    net'STATE SigState; // Net enumeration

-In this case, the number of bits, or width, of the signal (or pin array) is the number of bits required to uniquely identify each enumeration value.
+In this case, the number of bits, or width, of the net (or pin array) is the number of bits required to uniquely identify each enumeration value.
 In the above example, this is 4&nbsp;bits.

 If an enumeration is used outside a variable of that type, the values of the enumeration can be referenced through its type.
 The following statements are all legal:

     :::C++
-    emum Enum{A, B, C}
+    enum Enum{A, B, C}

     int  a;
     Enum e;